 Voicing your opinion is a must in this world.
 You can’t just float through without sharing how you feel and what you believe.
-I’ve adopted an “honest is best” policy in my life that has served me well.
-Mostly, I should say that it has served me well, mostly.
+I’ve adopted an “honesty is best” policy in my life that has served me well.
+Actually, I should say that it has served me well, mostly.
 You see, there are times when I’m slightly too honest.

 Too honest, you ask?
 There is a very fine line between voicing an opinion and being downright hurtful towards somebody.
 For the most part I walk the line well but there are times when I stagger to one side and feelings get hurt.
-Such is the risk you run when you have little to no filter on your mouth at times.
-I can help you voice your opinion without alienating those around you.
+Such is the risk you run when you have little to no filter on your mouth.Since I had to learn the hard way, I can help you voice your opinion without alienating those around you.

 Voice Your Opinion Tip 1: Assess the Situation